Our complete wine guide for the:

 A car is really a necessity to travel the wine route and the

-Kras wine road connects almost 170 different producers and stretches above the Trieste bay, on a plateau with the altitude ranging from 50 to 500 m.
+Kras wine roads connects almost 170 different wine producers across the Karst plateau with the altitude ranging from 50 to 500 m.

-From Ljubljana, you take the main freeway (A1) towards Koper and the coast.
+From Ljubljana by car, you take the main freeway (A1) towards Koper and the coast.
 Near Divaca turn right heading for Sezana (E61).
 Turn off at Sezana!

 You can also enter from Italy from Trieste/Villa Opcina (E61) and (E70) from the north.

-Teran, the fiery red thick wine, is one of the most important products of the Karst soil, also known as “terra rossa” or “jerina”.
+Teran is the reason you are coming to the Karst.
+The famous fiery red thick wine, is one of the most important products of the Karst soil, also known as “terra rossa” or “jerina”.

 Teran is a genuine Slovenian wine and is produced from Refosco vine grapes.